erwinel/usms-global/util/src/SnTsTypeGenerator/README.md

 ### ServiceNow Instance URL

-This is the base URL of the source ServiceNow instance, and not include any path, query or fragment.
+This is the base URL of the source ServiceNow instance, which should not include any path, query or fragment.
 This can be specified using the `-r` command line switch or the `SnTsTypeGenerator/RemoteURL` setting.
 If this is not specified, you will be prompted for the URL.

 Command Line Example: